 The first thing I learned about ghosts was that they are fake.
-There is an almighty God, but ghosts are fairy tales.
-Science has proven it.
-Then we went on a school trip and visited Twickel Castle in Delden.
-The custodian told us there was a ghost inside the castle upsetting things.
-He added that it is not an evil entity, so we should not fear it when entering.
+Ghosts are fairy tales, at least so I was told.
+Then I went on a school trip and visited the Singraven Estate near Denekamp.
+The custodian told us a spook inside the manor was upsetting things, but he added that we should not fear it when entering.
 He seemed dead-serious and did not appear to be an attention-seeker.
-The following story about Twickel Castle is on the Internet The following story about Twickel Castle can be found on the Internet:
+Still, it is better not to put too much faith in spook stories about venues that depend on tourist income.

-That is what the stiff upper lip is all about.
-There are plenty of ghost stories to go around.
-Let’s mention just one more.
-In 2014 a couple named the Simpsons asked the regional news channel Fox43 in the United States to visit their haunted house in Hanover, York County.
+In 2014, a couple named the Simpsons asked the regional news channel Fox43 in the United States to visit their haunted house in Hanover, York County.
 The wife, DeAnna Simpson, spoke of several entities that were severely haunting their home.
 She and her husband had lived there for seven years.
-She caught ghosts on film while guests had been scratched or even attacked in their home.
-She had invited priests, paranormal researchers, and the crew of the TV show ‘The Dead Files’, who then ‘uncovered evidence’ of ‘grisly deaths’ that occurred in the house.2 When the Fox43 staff came in, their photographer was scratched, apparently by something invisible.
+She caught ‘ghosts’ on film while guests had been scratched or even attacked in this house.
+She had invited priests, paranormal researchers, and the TV show ‘The Dead Files’ crew, who then ‘uncovered evidence’ of ‘grisly deaths’ there.3 When the Fox43 staff came in, their photographer was scratched, apparently by something invisible.

 Featured image: Halloween cat from Poland.
 User Silar (2012).
 Wikimedia Commons.
 Public Domain.

 1. Betoverd door: haunted houses.
-Theracoppens.nl. [link]
+Theracoppens.nl.

 3. A haunted Hannover home.
 Civilwarghosts.com. [link]

-3. Why those TV ghost-hunting shows are transparently fake.
+4. Why those TV ghost-hunting shows are transparently fake.
 Scott Craven (2019).
 The Republic. [link]